manami-project/modb-app/docs/dcs.md

 + Ongoing and upcoming anime have a higher tendency to change and therefore will be updated every week
 + Changes for finished anime are less likely
 + Downloading anime with frequent or recent changes more and other anime less reduces the number of downloads per week
++ This also reduces load on the meta data providers
 + Every anime is updated at least once per quarter

 ## What is DCS and how does it work?